rkyadav915/docker-mlops-automations/README.md

 # mlops-automations-demo
-welcome to the mainland AI learning
+welcome to the mainland AI learn